CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/pages/sbw.md

 ## Behind the Name

-Prior to the 1960s, planes were steered directly.
-Any turn that the pilot applied to the pilot controls would result in a direct change to the flight controls.

-In the 1960s, planes began to develop a fly-by-wire system.
-In this system, when a pilot applies a turn to the pilot controls, electronic commands were sent to the system that would then determine, based off a combination of internal and external factors, how much the flight controls would be moved.
+Our steer-by-wire bike took inspiration from the fly-by-wire control system in aircrafts which replaces mechanical flight control with an electronic control system.
 We have taken that idea and applied it to our steer-by-wire bike, which will incorporate both user input and an internal control system to provide a good user experience.

 # Goal of the Steer-By-Wire Bike

-The goal of the steer-by-wire bike is to provide comfortable assisted riding for a user, by taking the user input from the handlebars and consider it alongside an internal control system to give an output that provides the best user experience.
+The goal of the steer-by-wire bike is to provide comfortable balance assisted riding for a user, by taking the user input from the handlebars and consider it alongside an internal control system to give an output that provides the best user experience.

-Presently, the steer-by-wire bike works in one-to-one mode, i.e. the handlebar input is directly translated into a motor output.
-However, we are working towards providing riding asistance by helping user balance while still mimicking the feeling of a real bike.

-To this end, our steer-by-wire subteam is working on tuning the balance controller and PID controllers on the bike, so we can prevent user from making rapid or extreme turns that will throw a real bike off balance.
+As of Spring 2018, the steer-by-wire bike functions in one-to-one mode, i.e. the wheel always tries to follow the handelbar.
+However, we are working towards providing balance asistance while still mimicking the feeling of a real bike.
+Right now our steer-by-wire subteam is working on tuning the balance controller and PID controller on the bike, so we can prevent user from making turns that will throw a real bike off balance.
 The details of the controllers will be explained in later section.

 # Breakdown of the Bike